DHTMLX/docs-kanban/docs/index.md

 - move cards by dragging them into desired place (row and column)
 - move columns and rows using a context menu (a 3 dots icon)
 - rename columns and rows by double clicking on the corresponding labels or using a context menu (a 3 dots icon)
-- display a card editor by clicking on the needed card
+- display a card editor by clicking on the card
 - collapse/uncollapse rows by clicking on the arrow icon on the left of the row label
 - collapse/uncollapse columns by clicking on the arrow icon on the left of the column label
 - select multiple cards using the following shortcuts: